ElfFriend-DnD/foundryvtt-temp-effects-as-statuses/README.md

 2. The GM right clicks on one of the Tokens that isn't Akra and opens the status effect menu.
 3. The "Bless" icon is present in addition to other options here.
 4. The GM clicks on the "Bless" icon, and the "Bless" effect on the token's actor is deleted because the effect did not originate from that token's actor.

+### Setting: "Always delete instead of disable"
+Having this setting toggled on will always delete the actor's Active Effect instead of sometimes disabling it.
+This is most useful for games using DAE/MIDI/Times Up to manage their active effect applications.

 https://user-images.githubusercontent.com/7644614/148661276-3160fc8f-a2e0-4da8-9733-b28f0a3c6af9.mp4